Meriden, Connecticut: Legacy of Meriden's grand manufacturing era

 A few thousand designs from this manufacturing era from Meriden are in museums and historical societies across the United States and into Europe, Australia and New Zealand.
 Design objects from this era from Meriden have also been included in over 200 national and international exhibitions and expositions since the 1850s.
 The 1930s tea urn by Eliel Saarinen for the Wilcox Silver Plate Co. / International Silver Company, Meriden, is the one design exhibited most and most published in design books as an international Modern design icon.

 Some comparatively recent examples of Meriden designs in exhibitions include In pursuit of Beauty: Americans and the Aesthetic Movement at the Metropolitan Museum of Art in New York (1986–1987), and more recently, Modernism in American Silver: 20th century design (2005–2006) in Dallas, Miami Beach, and Washington, DC, which highlighted downtown Meriden and the area's role as an important center of Modernist silver production.
 In 19th century Modern (2011–2012) in Brooklyn, designs by the International Silver Company and the Napier Company, another Meriden manufacturer, were exhibited.
-In November 2016-November 2017, the city's iconic Napier penguin cocktail shaker was in an exhibition at the Dallas Museum of Art; the Napier penguin was the lead image of the show.
+In November 2016 – November 2017, the city's iconic Napier penguin cocktail shaker was in an exhibition at the Dallas Museum of Art; the Napier penguin was the lead image of the show.

 In summer 2017 alone, historical Meriden area design was exhibited in museum shows in at least Dallas, Newark, at the Museum of Modern Art in New York, the Cooper-Hewitt Smithsonian Museum in New York, the Gemeentemuseum in The Hague, The Netherlands, and the KunstHalle in Berlin, Germany.

-With this level of attention, some special design objects from the era have become sought-after collectors items also at auction, sometimes due to their association with the commission or commissioner, or the status of the design, or being in the sought-after Modernism style.
+With this level of attention, some special design objects from the era have become sought-after collector's items also at auction, sometimes due to their association with the commission or commissioner, or the status of the design, or being in the sought-after Modernism style.
 For example, a painted glass and metal table lamp by Bradley and Hubbard, (c.
 1920) sold for US$14,950, doubling its estimate, at Christie's auction house in New York in 1999.
 Later, a 14-inch, International Silver Company cocktail shaker (c.
 1927) sold for US$21,600 tripling its estimate, at Christie's in New York in 2005.
 A Parker gun made for a Russian czar before World War I, but never delivered, was reported to have been sold for US$287,500 in 2007.
 In 2008, a rare Handel lamp sold for US$85,000.
 On March 5–6, 2014 at Sotheby's in London, "Al Capone's cocktail shaker" made by the Meriden International Sterling Company (c.
 1932) achieved over 33 times its estimate with a sale price of GBP50,000 (US$83,250 on the day).
 Lastly, in 2014, at Sotheby's New York, a rare Paul Lobel-designed coffee service (c.
 1934–1935) produced by the Wilcox Silver Plate Co. / International Silver Company sold for US$377,000.